NIBIBmechanobiologylab/AFM-Tipless-SphericalCells-TensionPressure/README.md

-# "Actomyosin Cortical Mechanical Properties in Nonadherent Cells Determined by Atomic Force Microscopy"
+# "Actomyosin Cortical Mechanical Properties in Nonadherent Cells Determined by Atomic Force Microscopy" created by Dr. Cameron Parvini 2021

 ## **What is this analysis?**